ndagrawal/ReactStarter/README.md

 5. `gulp` - Builds the project and opens your browser.
 Check [here if you have issues](https://github.com/coryhouse/react-flux-starter-kit#having-issues-try-this).
 6. Navigate to [http://localhost:9005/](http://localhost:9005/) if your browser doesn't open automatically.

+# Setup 3 : Use the existing npm package.
+Just use the existing npm package from facebook `npm i create-react-app`